OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * The [Scholarly Communication](https://www.scienceopen.com/search#collection/69988c7e-1855-4007-ba94-caa4c4638b1f) Super Collection at ScienceOpen contains more than 1000 research articles, thematically organised on the topic.
 Most of these are also Open Access.

-* [Why Open Research?](http://whyopenresearch.org/) is a fantastic website by Erin McKiernan, providing illustrations and information that help to support a strong case for Open Research.
+* [Why Open Research?](http://whyopenresearch.org/) is a fantastic website by [Erin McKiernan](https://twitter.com/emckiernan13), providing illustrations and information that help to support a strong case for Open Research.

 * The [Foundations for Open Scholarship Strategy Development](https://open-scholarship-strategy.github.io/site/), a document that aims to agree on a broad, international strategy for the implementation of open scholarship that meets the needs of different national and regional communities but works globally.

+* [Open Science: Sharing Your Research with the World](https://www.edx.org/course/open-science-sharing-your-research-with-the-world) - A MOOC hosted by TU Delft through edX.

+* This [incredible visualisation](http://www.markhooper.io/openscience/#-1:0100000000) of the Open Science landscape by Mark Hooper.
+Mark was also the one who designed the original logos for our MOOC!